-Note: Royal Cornwall Show on Friday 9th June - allow plenty of time for travel.
+Note: Royal Cornwall Show on Thursday $6^{th}$ and Friday $7^{th}$ June 2024 - allow plenty of time for travel.

-When taking exams, bags and coats should be left at the front of the exam room.
+When taking exams, bags and coats should be left outside the room or in the designated location in the exam room.
 Please be sensible and do not bring anything of value into school.

 Phones - Students must not have mobiles phone, watches or smart watches in their possession (either on or off).
-This is very important if a phone is found, there is a good chance that you will be disqualified from that exam, the whole subject or potentially all exams.
+This is very important - if a phone is found, there is a good chance that you will be disqualified from that exam, the whole subject or potentially all exams.

-You should not have notes, MP3 players etc. in your possession.
+You should not have notes, airpods, earbuds, headphones, MP3 players etc. in your possession.

 You should bring black pens, HB pencils, a rubber and any other writing equipment needed to your exams.
 Only clear pencil cases are allowed on your desk, any others should be left in your bag.
 Do not use gel pens - this is because many of the exam papers are now scanned and sent electronically for marking - gel pens do not scan well.
-No Tippex is allowed.
+No Tippex or correction fluid is allowed.